mouseroot/AppKit/README.md

 Change notes (Updated 5/5/15)
 ------------

-* Dropped Javascript, Routing, and the abstract class concept
+* Dropped javascript, routing, and the abstract class concept
 * Rewrote the database class to only use mysqli
 * Docs hand-written to avoid useless data generation
 * Main focus is on basic C.R.U.D for mysql databases